1j01/simple-console/README.md

 #### `console.addPopupMenuButton(getItems)`

-Add a button with a standard popup menu to the right of the console's input area and returns the button element.
+Adds a button with a standard popup menu to the right of the console's input area and returns the button element.

 `getItems()` should return an array of items, with each item either of the form `{label, action}` or `{type: "divider"}`.

 #### `console.handleUncaughtErrors()`

-Set up a [`window.onerror`][] event listener and logs any uncaught error messages to the console.
+Sets up a [`window.onerror`][] event listener which logs any uncaught errors to the console.

 #### `console.log(content)`

-Log the given text or element to the console.
+Logs the given text or element to the console.

 #### `console.logHTML(html)`

-Log the given HTML to the console.
+Logs the given HTML to the console.

 #### `console.error(content)`

-Log the given error message (or element) to the console.
+Logs the given error message (or element) to the console.

 #### `console.warn(content)`

-Log the given warning message (or element) to the console.
+Logs the given warning message (or element) to the console.

 #### `console.info(content)`

-Log the given info message (or element) to the console.
+Logs the given info message (or element) to the console.

 #### `console.getLastEntry()`